Marty Nothstein: Post-cycling career

-As of 2017, Nothstein was living in Lowhill Township, Pennsylvania and working as executive director of the Valley Preferred Cycling Center.
+Legal issues

-In 2018, Nothstein was terminated from The Valley Preferred Cycling Center, following allegations of sexual misconduct during his tenure.
+In 2017, Nothstein was living in Lowhill Township, Pennsylvania and working as executive director of the Valley Preferred Cycling Center.
+The following year, in 2018, he was terminated from Valley Preferred Cycling Center following allegations of sexual misconduct during his tenure.

 In November 2020, U.S. District Judge Edward G. Smith dismissed Nothstein’s lawsuit against USA Cycling over its disclosure of a sexual misconduct allegation against him.
 Smith also held that the decision to suspend Nothstein’s license to compete as a cyclist and place him on a list of suspended riders was within its responsibilities under the federal law that created the United States Center for SafeSport.
 In April 2021 Nothstein dropped his appeal of the judge's decision.

 In December 2021, Nothstein was arrested in Allentown and charged with two counts of stalking and defiant trespass, and a single count of criminal trespass.
-He plead guilty to these counts in February 2023.
+He pled guilty to these counts in February 2023.